 Following graduation from Wake Forest, Daniel enrolled in the Johns Hopkins School of Medicine on an NIH Medical Scientist Training Program Fellowship.
 During medical school, Daniel spent several years conducting research on the therapeutic applications of adult stem cells.
 After graduating from Johns Hopkins he worked briefly as a consultant for Osiris Therapeutics, a biotechnology firm specializing in adult stem cell technologies that was in the process of going public at the time.
-Following his work with Osiris, Daniel performed a medical internship at John Hopkins and he is currently a resident within the Department of Radiology.
-As a resident Daniel has continued to consult part time for Osiris and several other companies.
+Following his work with Osiris, Daniel performed a medical internship and residency in the Department of Radiology at Johns Hopkins .
+As a resident Daniel continued to consult part time for Osiris and several other companies.
+He is currently Chairman of Radiology and Executive Director of Clinical Alignment Strategy at LifeBridge Health.
 Daniel is married to Christine Durand and they have a dog named Diva.

 Cassandra C. Rich (’01, ’04, Carswell)